-Holidays to Los Cristianos serve up all the charm of a Canarian fishing town, plus a modern promenade lined with restaurants and swish hotels.
+Holidays to Los Cristianos serve up all the charm of a Canary Island fishing town, plus a modern promenade lined with restaurants and swish hotels.

-A century ago Los Cristianos was little more than a sleepy fishing village.
+A century ago Los Cristianos was little more than a sleepy fishing village on Tenerife.
 Now, thanks to a swanky new harbour built in the 1970s, it’s one of the busiest ports on the island.
 Ferries run gaggles of tourists across to neighbouring La Gomera, and the bay has become popular with sun worshippers and shoppers alike.

 Life’s a beach